ajr348/wvs/README.md

 # wvs
-Data from the most recent wave of the WVS
+Data from the most recent wave of the WVS.

 Documentation: http://www.worldvaluessurvey.org/WVSContents.jsp